Using Conveyor Python SDK

 The Python SDK provides the same advantages as conveyor run

-but for workloads running outside of Airflow.
+but for workloads running without Airflow.

 For full details on the SDK, take a look at the documentation.